 The four buildings still standing that are probably Sam Kee developments are somewhat different in character.
 The first is on Pender Street, and these days is more often called the Chinese Freemasons Building.
 It was completed at some point early in the 1900s, but records are sketchy.
 It was almost certainly complete by 1906, as there is a picture dated to that year, but before that we’re relying on business directories which were less interested in the businesses in this part of town, particularly those that were Chinese or Japanese owned.
 In about 1907 the building was bought by the Chee Kung Tong, an organisation for Chinese workers first established in Vancouver in 1892 that renamed itself the Chinese Freemasons in 1920.
 Active in Chinese politics, the organisation later took a position critical of both the Nationalists and the Communist Party.

-The second building is something of a surprise; it’s almost certainly one of the apartment buildings that Sam Kee built on lots around the growing city, and somehow it has survived to today.
-Sam Kee acquired two 25 foot lots at the corner of Pender and Richards in 1904, and the building still there today, the Empress Rooms, were completed in 1906.
-The architect has yet to be identified.
+Sam Kee acquired two 25 foot lots at the corner of Pender and Richards in 1904, and the building still there today, the Empress Rooms, was completed in 1906.
+However, Sam Kee wasn’t the developer – the site was put up for sale for $20,000 in 1905, and sold to William Walsh.
 These days it’s the home of MacLeods Books.

 The third building is the one that is most associated with the Sam Kee name.
 In 1912 the city expropriated Sam Kee’s building to widen Pender Street, leaving the company with a strip only 6 feet wide.
 Although this has been characterised as an attack on the Chinese community, it was a normal business transaction for Chang Toy, who instructed his lawyers to seek $70,000 compensation for the land in expectation of receiving the $62,000 that was the final settlement.
 Unwilling to have a potentially utilised plot sit vacant – albeit only 6 feet deep, Bryan and Gillam were hired to design a 3-storey steel frame building that overhangs the sidewalk to add a slightly greater depth, with a basement incorporating public baths.
 The building permit said the work was worth only $8,000 and the architects also carried out the building work.
 This is generally accepted as the narrowest building in the world.